Lung Cancer Patient Helps Blaze a Trail For a Possible New Treatment Approach

 Take it from George Grace: if you’ve smoked your entire life, you listen closely to news about innovative cancer treatments.
 Grace listened, even before a spot on his lung led to a diagnosis of early-stage non-small cell lung cancer.

 So last April when he sat down to discuss treatment options with Chumy Nwogu, MD, PhD, FACS, Department of Thoracic Surgery at Roswell Park, his brain raced ahead of the surgeon’s words.
 Nwogu explained that part of a lung would have to be removed, “and we have another treatment where, in addition to the surgery, we expose the cells to intense light and —”

 “Photodynamic therapy!”
 Grace called out.
 He already knew about the treatment — called “PDT” for short — because “I had paid attention.
 And it’s very interesting stuff.”

 That’s how he became one of the first patients to enroll in a clinical trial that delivers PDT directly to the lung during surgery, with the goal of wiping out any cancer cells left behind.
-The phase I trial, still underway, is studying the side effects of the treatment and trying to zero in on the highest and safest dose of light.
+The phase I trial is studying the side effects of the treatment and trying to zero in on the highest and safest dose of light.

 What is PDT?

 Developed at Roswell Park in the early 1970s, PDT begins when the patient receives an injection of a drug called a photosensitizer.
 Something remarkable happens when cells that have absorbed it are exposed to laser light: a reaction kills the cells and shuts down blood vessels in the tissue surrounding the tumor (called the margin).
 Several studies suggest that it may also stimulate the immune system to track down and kill cancer cells throughout the body.